rustigaan/dendrite/README.md

 Now it would be nice to:

-* Add macros to make the definition of handlers more ergonomic
 * Add support for storing snapshots of aggregate projections in AxonServer.
 * Add support for segmentation to distribute the load on tracking event processors.
 * Add support for sagas.